forestryio/forestry.io/hugo/content/blog/better-content-management-for-gatsby.md

 ### Out-of-the-Box Features (including Previews)

 Content creators need an immediate feedback loop to create great content.
 Seeing what the text or copy looks like _before_ it is published is a crucial step to successful content editing.
-While setting up a preview with other systems can be cumbersome, Forestry has integrated previews and ships them out-of-the-box, all you need to do is declare the command that should be run for your Gatsby site when clicking on `Preview`.
+While setting up a preview with other systems can be cumbersome, Forestry has integrated previews and ships them out-of-the-box, all you need to do is declare the command that should be run for your Gatsby site when clicking on <svg xmlns="http://www.w3.org/2000/svg" width="18" height="18" viewBox="0 0 24 24"><g fill="none" fill-rule="evenodd" stroke="currentcolor" stroke-width="1.2"><path d="M12 18c6 0 10-6 10-6s-4-6-10-6-10 6-10 6 4 6 10 6z"></path><circle cx="12" cy="12" r="2"></circle></g></svg>.

 This holds true for all of our Editor-centric features.

 ### Updates and Deployments in the Cloud

 Forestry lives in the cloud and is accessible everywhere.
 No need to start-up your computer or pull the repository to deploy an update to your Gatsby site.
 This can be handled easily from your mobile phone or any other computer.
-Simply login and hit save, Forestry uses your [Build Commands](http://Build Commands) to deploy the compiled site to a variety of possible [Hosts](http://Hosts).
+Simply login, make a change and hit save, Forestry uses your [Build Commands](http://Build Commands) to deploy the compiled site to a variety of possible [Hosts](http://Hosts) or simply back to a repository, if you like to handle deployment yourself.

 This Gatsby tutorial shows you [step-by-step](http://Link to Gatsby Docs) on how to set up a Gatsby site with Forestry.